AeN-R-Workshop/7-GitHub/README.md

     git branch -d testBranch

   12. Push your changes.
 Have a look at your GitHub repo online!
+You should see your updates.

     git push origin main